donyunardi/multiloadr/README.md

 ```

 ### Install Git
-`Git` is required to use multiloadr.
+`Git` is required to use `multiloadr`.
 Please refer to the instructions
 provided [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 to install git in your environment.